gitlabhq/omnibus-gitlab/doc/update/convert_to_omnibus.md

 ```

 You are not done yet!
 The `gitlab-ctl reconfigure` run has changed the home
-directory of the git user, so OpenSSH can no longer find its authorized_keys
+directory of the Git user, so OpenSSH can no longer find its authorized_keys
 file.
 Rebuild the keys file with the following command:

 ```sh